PeterJochem/Foot-ROBOT/README.md

-# Foot-ROBOT
-Some documents and demo code for my project
+#Instructions for running and compling granular code